Jamin Brahmbhatt, MD, is a board-certified urologist and Chief of Surgery at Orlando Health South Lake Hospital.

 Radiation therapy is one of the treatments used for cancer and some other diseases that are associated with tissue overgrowth.
 Radiation therapy applies high dose radiation to the area of abnormality.
 Often, radiation therapy can shrink a testicular tumor and prolong survival from cancer, but it is also associated with side effects.

 Testicular cancer diagnosis includes a radical inguinal orchiectomy, which is surgical removal of the testicle, the spermatic cord, and associated blood and lymph vessels.
 The resected tissue is examined for identification and staging of cancer.
-The whole testicle is removed because a limited biopsy procedure can disrupt testicular cancer cells, promoting their spread.
+The whole testicle is removed from an incision in the groin because a limited biopsy or removal from the scrotum can disrupt testicular cancer cells, promoting local spread.

 There are several subtypes of testicular cancer, and seminoma is the most common.
 Seminoma develops due to abnormal growth of cells in the testes that are precursors to sperm cells.
 It grows slowly and may spread to the nearby lymph nodes, and it usually doesn’t metastasize.
 If treated, seminoma has a good prognosis.